 This site does accept applicants who are 13 and above, BUT you will need your parents’ permission before you are allowed to finish registering.

-Payment can be done as Amazon credit or via prepaid Visa cards, which are pretty much cash.
+Payment can be done as Amazon credit or via prepaid Visa cards.

 SpringBoard is accepting people who are 14 or over, which they will then pay via PayPal or by check.